 You and your soon-to-be-former spouse can find a way to set your personal grievances aside and collaborate on a parenting plan agreement that will serve the child you both love and care about, or you can allow a judge to make that life-altering choice for you.
 When you work with an experienced Nashville child custody lawyer, you will have the benefit of strong legal guidance and negotiation skills to create the results you need.

 Do not hesitate to stand for the rights and best interests of your child amid custody negotiations.
 At Miller Upshaw Family Law, PLLC, you will find a trusted advocate for your child’s and your needs.
-To reserve a consultation at our office in Nashville, please call 615-454-9899, or fill out our contact form.
+To reserve an in-person or video consultation at our office in Nashville, please call 615-391-4200, or fill out our contact form.